Top 5 Pros and Cons of CrossFit Training

 CrossFit is different from bodybuilding, powerlifting, or Pilates in many ways.
 But one specific thing that distinguishes CrossFit is the sport of CrossFit.
 Many athletes train to compete, and the metrics of the training make it a bit more “specific, numbered, competitive”.

-Problem is, that CrossFit as a form of exercise is promoted to the general population, just as yoga, Pilates, or lifting weights is.
+The problem is, that CrossFit as a form of exercise is promoted to the general population, just as yoga, Pilates, or lifting weights is.
 This means the sport which is so high-intensity, pretty tough, requires a lot of skills, puts emphasis on conditioning, and incorporates heavy weightlifting pressed for time, is promoted to the average Joe out there.

-The flaw in that is that the average Suzi, which is 40+ years old, has a hypothyroid function, and hip pain is put through a similar regime (adjusted for weight, time, and volume) as other people.
+The flaw in that is that the average Suzi, who is 40+ years old, has a hypothyroid function, and hip pain is put through a similar regime (adjusted for weight, time, and volume) as other people.

 This hard, grueling, vigorous workout can be pretty detrimental for the average person.
-They can drive cortisol up, cause hormonal imbalances, cause the over-training syndrome, bone or joint pain, etc.
+They can drive cortisol up, cause hormonal imbalances, cause over-training syndrome, bone or joint pain, etc.

 With proper individualization, volume, load, mobility training, no-rushing, and under the guidance of well-educated coaches, we can solve this problem and bring a modified CrossFit to the general population.